AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/JordanWigner.md

 \adop_j = \left(\prod_{k=1}^{j-1}\sigma^z_k\right) \sigma^+_j.
 $$

-For applications, we mostly interested in the _inverse_ transformation, expressing spins in terms of fermions.
+For applications, we are mostly interested in the _inverse_ transformation, expressing spins in terms of fermions.
 Notice that $\sigma^z_j$ is simply related to the number operator

 $$
 \sigma^z_j = 2\adop_j\aop_j-1 = 2n_j-1,